Climate Action Plan

 Phase Two

-Informed by the findings from Phase One, work is well under way on Phase Two of Climate Action Plan development, which will include the creation of the Plan itself .
+Informed by the findings from Phase One, Phase Two of Climate Action Plan development included additional studies and community engagement as well as the creation of the Plan itself .

 Studies and Reports